aaazureee/aaazureee.github.io/README.md

 </p>

 ## Work Experience
+### Itree
+*Software Engineer, Jan 2020 - Present*
+- Worked in a team responsible for configuring and customising the RegWorks product, a SaaS platform for government agencies across Australia and New Zealand to manage compliance and regulation workflows.
+- Designed and implemented multiple key functionalities, including extracting and parsing data to generate documents in various formats (PDF, DOCX, XML), scheduling job to send emails to the users, writing custom indexables to improve search performance for the system.
+- Utilized GitLab for version control and CI/CD pipeline to deploy the application to cloud environment (AWS).
+- Technology: Java, Angular, SQL, Apache Tomcat, Maven, Elasticsearch, AWS, Jira, Confluence.

 ### SMART Infrastructure Facility, University of Wollongong
 *Summer Research Intern, Jan 2019 - Mar 2019*
 - Implemented a dynamic traffic simulation model using GAMA (a modelling and agent-based simulation platform coded in Java) based on external geospatial data (OpenStreetMap).